cristhosebyrasp/Intro_to_Django/spet1.md

 ## Django Installation

 You will need to have Python installed on your computer before installing Django.
 There are two ways to install Django: using pip on the terminal or cloning it from GitHub.
 Go to the <a href="https://www.djangoproject.com/download/">Django Project</a> website to choose the approach you are more comfortable.
+You always can check the <a href="https://docs.djangoproject.com/en/4.0/contents/">Django documentation contents</a> for aditional information.

 ## What next?